ArchiveTeam/yahooanswers-grab/README.md

-reddit-grab
+yahooanswers-grab
 =============

-More information about the archiving project can be found on the ArchiveTeam wiki: [Reddit](http://archiveteam.org/index.php?title=Reddit)
+More information about the archiving project can be found on the ArchiveTeam wiki: [Yahoo Answers](https://wiki.archiveteam.org/index.php/Yahoo!_Answers)

 Setup instructions
 =========================